I need to repeat a failed module. How will this impact my tuition fee?

 When I set up my accommodation payment plan, the amount field is 0.00, is this correct?

-Yes, the payment plan system allows you to sign a blank mandate- you will receive a payment plan schedule confirming the remaining instalment collection dates and amounts within 48 hours of submitting a new plan.
+Yes, the payment plan system allows you to sign a blank mandate- you will receive a payment plan schedule confirming the remaining instalment collection dates and amounts before the following instalment collection.

 When and how will I hear if I am eligible for the Liverpool Bursary?